mattermost/docs/source/install/install-rhel-71-mysql.rst

 Installing MySQL Database Server
 ================================

 Install and set up the database for use by the Mattermost server.
 You can install either MySQL or PostgreSQL.
-To install PostgreSQL, see :ref:`install-rhel-71-postgresql`
+To install PostgreSQL, see :ref:`install-rhel-71-postgresql`.

 **To install MySQL 5.7 on RHEL 7.1:**

-1. Log into the server that will host the database, and open a terminal window.
+1. Log in to the server that will host the database, and open a terminal window.

 2. Download the MySQL Yum repository from dev.mysql.com.